 Rena Bryson and Hazel Doolan

-This unique intergenerational initiative, created to shine a light on older citizens affected by the lockdown, was initially designed to show collective support for older citizens and the people who care for them, especially in times of crisis.
-The outbreak of Covid-19 earlier this year was a source of significant stress, worry and perhaps even fear for many older people and the restrictive measures put in place to deal with the crisis - particularly in Nursing Homes - increased the social isolation experienced by many.
+This unique intergenerational initiative, created to shine a light on older citizens affected by the lockdown, was designed to show collective support for older citizens and the people who care for them, especially in times of crisis.
+The outbreak of Covid-19 early in 2020 was a source of significant stress, worry and perhaps even fear for many older people and the restrictive measures put in place to deal with the crisis - particularly in Nursing Homes - increased the social isolation experienced by many.
 As the project progressed, it expanded to include people living outside of care home settings and also others deeply affected by the lockdown.